Olexandr88/ziren-wasm-verifier/README.md

-# Ziren Wasm verification example
+n# Ziren Wasm verification example

 This repo demonstrates how to verify Groth16 and Plonk proofs in browser.
 We wrap the [`ziren-verifier`](https://github.com/ProjectZKM/Ziren.git) crate in wasm bindings, and invoke it from javascript.